 In addition to one-on-one training, we offer group classes where clients can come together and learn in a supportive environment.
 These classes can cover a variety of topics including:

-- Troubleshooting and maintaining your computer.
+- Troubleshooting your computer.

 We will work in the home, at the BALANCE training centre, or in the workplace.